uwescience/HackWeek-Toolkit/docs/Timeline/Timeline-Intro.md

 ## About 1 year to 6 months in advance

 ### Website
-1. Prepare a Website: this should be done early on, definitely as soon as the hack week is announced.
+1. **Prepare a Website**: this should be done early on, definitely as soon as the hack week is announced.
    a.
 What?
 Why?
 Where?
 How?
    b.
 Who are the organizers?
    c.
 Who is speaking (if you know it already)?